 BA, Boston University, Latin American Development, Magna Cum Laude, 1988.
 Thesis: The disaster of Armero (Colombia): An evaluative inquiry into government reconstruction and rehabilitation efforts

-- 2003 – present Lecturer, San Jose State University, Humanities & Environmental Studies Departments
+- 2003 – 2019 Lecturer, San Jose State University, Humanities & Environmental Studies Departments

 - 2011 – 2016 Instructor, Developing Virtue High School, City of Ten Thousand Buddhas, Ukiah, CA